Sxlitude/sxli.db/README.md

 ### A Database Library
 - Uses Caching for now; don't use on personal projects.
 - My another github repo is the base of this lib
-- Click here to see my own database repo.
+- [Click here to see](https://github.com/Sxlitude/database) the raw database repo.

 #### Getting Started
 - installing the database